hmatalonga/blog/content/work-journal.md

 **💻 Work**
 - I did some more writing on my master thesis.
-- I published a new notebook on Kaggle about Credit Card Fraud Detection.
+- I created a new notebook on Kaggle about Credit Card Fraud Detection.
 [Link](https://www.kaggle.com/hmatalonga/credit-card-fraud-detection-with-lightgbm)
+- I published a blog post about Imbalanced Classification.

 **💡 Interesting stuff**
 - Cheat Sheets for Machine Learning and Data Science.
 [Link](https://sites.google.com/view/datascience-cheat-sheets)